lando/run-leia-action/README.md

 |---|---|---|
 | `leia-test` | The Leia test file to parse and run.  | `examples/basics/README.md` |

 > **NOTE:** If you want to run multiple tests we recommend you set up a [strategy matrix](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).
-We do this in our [dogfooded tests](https://github.com/lando/run-leia-action/blob/main/.github/workflows/pr-file-tests.yml).
+See our [dogfooded tests](https://github.com/lando/run-leia-action/blob/main/.github/workflows/pr-files-tests.yml) for an example.

 ## Optional Inputs